krysgh/MyProjects/MiniGame/Kakashi vs Obito  QuickGame/README.md

 	COMMANDS:
 		'ArrowDown' to charge Chidori;

-		'ArrowRight' to Attack with Chidori;
+		'ArrowRight' to attack with Chidori;